cdavidstefan/cdavidstefan/README.md

 - 👋 Hi, I’m David,
 - 👀 I’m interested in Front-end web development.
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning the fundamentals.
+BigO, Data Structures, Algorithms,
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at ciucadavidstefan@gmail.com
 - 👀 Check out my portfolio: